-Menu item Description Adjust Trigger Delay Time (only for you units with single shot) Allows manual adjustment of the trigger delay time (see page 24).
-It synchronizes the HV pulse with the LV TDR pulse to a reflection measurement at the highest or closest to highest current of the arc occurring at the fault location.
-With an adjustment of the trigger delay time, the fault trace, if present, is erased and a new "live" trace is immediately recorded.
-Typical value for the ST25-30 is 700μs.
-Adjust Pulse Width Allows manual adjustment of the pulse width.
-Pulse width is automatically selected as a function of cable length Narrow pulses lead to short ranges but at very high resolution.
-Wide pulses which provide lower resolution must be used when measuring long cables.
-With an adjustment of the pulse width, the fault trace, if present, is erased and a new "live" trace is immediately recorded.
+Menu item Description Adjust Trigger Delay Time (only for you units with single shot) Allows manual adjustment of the trigger delay time (see page 23).
+It synchronizes the HV pulse with the LV TDR pulse to a reflection measureme at the highest or closest to highest current of the arc occurring at the fault location. with single shot, With an adjustment of the trigger delay time, the fault trace, if present, is erased and a new "live" trace is immediately recorded.
+Typical value for the ST16-20 is 700 μ s.
+Adjust Pulse Allows manual adjustment of the pulse width.
+Width Pulse width is automatically selected as a function of cable length pulses lead to short ranges but at very high resolution.
+Wide puls provide lower resolution must be used when measuring long cable With an adjustment of the pulse width, the fault trace, if present, is erased and a new "live" trace is immediately recorded.
 Change transformer sensitivity Only applicable in combination with the sectionalizing software.
 Allows manual adjustment of the transformer search sensitivity.
 Decreasing or increasing the sensitivity has an effect on the number of transformers identified by the software, but will not change the position of the transformers relative to each other and the 2 cable ends.
-NOTE: The sectionalizing method is typically only used in North American URD loop type circuits!
+Note: The sectionalizing method is typically only used in North American URD loop type circuits!
 Find Transformers in Actual Trace Allows manual start of the transformer search.
-Disable live trace/ Enable live trace Disables / enables continuous "live" trace recording.
-For most operators it is beneficial to "disable live trace", which means the trace is always live and any adjustment becomes immediately visible.
+Disable live trace/ Disables / enables continuous "live" trace recording.
+Enable live trace For most operators it is beneficial to "disable live trace", which means the trace is always live and any adjustment becomes immediately visible.